Planning on driving a vehicle in Germany? Find out what types of coverage you need with this handy guide to car insurance in Germany.

 ADAC (Allgemeine Deutsche Automobil-Club) and AvD (Automobil-Club von Deutschland) are the two main automobile clubs offering national breakdown and recovery services.
 Basic membership costs for ADAC are €54 a year, with more expensive premium membership offers also available.

-German motorways assistance can be called free of charge from emergency phones alongside the roads.
+German highway assistance can be called free of charge from emergency phones alongside the roads.
 If you’re involved in an accident, call the police on 110 or call 112 for an ambulance.
 In addition to this, don’t forget that it’s illegal to leave the scene of an accident without getting help.